 Exagan is a member of a renowned French and European power-conversion ecosystem, with innovative clusters for technology, products and application development.
 Leveraging its strong R&D partnership with CEA-Leti, the company is part of a community within the Minatec campus and the associated miniaturization-technology clusters at Minalogic.
 In addition, Exagan’s Toulouse facility places it at the center of the automotive and aerospace clusters there.

-With a strong network of partners, innovative technology and unique business model, Exagan is well positioned for the GaN market.
+With the agility and flexibility of a small company, a robust network of partners, an innovative technology and a unique business model, Exagan is ideally positioned to revolutionize the power electronics market.